 Mr. Wiley is currently the Interim Head of School for The Common School in Amherst, MA and is a member of the National Elementary School Principals Association (NAESP).

-She also served as co-chair for the Race Task Force at Kolot Chayeinu: Voices of Our Lives Synagogue in Brooklyn, NY.
-Imani received her undergraduate degree in Communication Education and Performing Arts from the University of Massachusetts, Amherst and her Masters in Spanish Philology from Middlebury College, Madrid, Spain.
+Mrs. Chapman received her undergraduate degree in Communication Education and Performing Arts from the University of Massachusetts, Amherst, her Masters in Spanish Philology from Middlebury College, Madrid, Spain.

 Angelica Canlas Castro has been a consultant for Romney Associates for ten years and has facilitated restorative healing circles, teambuilding workshops and diversity and inclusion workshops.
 She is a change consultant, leadership coach and intergroup dialogue facilitator and works with corporate, municipal and nonprofit organizations in the Pioneer Valley and beyond.